sarahzeller/tud/README.md

 ## References

 If you're using *references*, please use a header at the second level (`## References`).
-Ad in the template, please add the following lines then to place the references exactly there.
+As in the template, please add the following lines then to place the references exactly there.
 Otherwise, the references by default show up at the last slide.

 ```